SiliconLabsSoftware/docs-matter/sld405-matter-fundamentals-security/index.md

 Register at [Silicon Labs Tech Talks](https://www.silabs.com/about-us/events/tech-talks-wireless-technology-training/matter) to watch a detailed on-demand discussion of Matter Security, along with other tech talks as part of the Interactive Matter Training Series.

+>Note: All graphics were extracted from the Tech Talk, *Future-Proofing Matter Security with Secure Vault*, created by the Connectivity Standards Alliance (CSA) and used with permission.

 ## Security Tenants Promoted by the Connectivity Standards Alliance (CSA)

 1. Easy, secure, and flexible device commissioning